-In 2006, Leslie Hoffman of Earth Pledge asked me to write a short paper for inclusion in their Future Fashion White Papers.
+In 2006, Leslie Hoffman asked me to write a short paper for inclusion in their Future Fashion White Papers.
 I recently came across the volume while browsing my library and the essay stirred up so many memories from that time.
 As the last of my tomatoes drop to the ground, I wanted to (re)share my thoughts on tomatoes and fashion.

 What Does Planting Tomatoes Have to Do With Fashion?